 - Spot clean kitchen cupboard doors, doors frames and any areas with fingerprints, rather than cleaning the whole surface, unless of course, it needs it.

 - Spot clean mirrors when you can rather than cleaning the whole mirror.

 - Use glass cleaner on chrome and tiles for a super shiny finish.
 (Leave your details below to get access to our homemade glass cleaner recipe.)

-To check out the tools I keep in my speed cleaning kit, take a look at my YouTube channel!
+To check out more tools I keep in my speed cleaning kit, take a look at my YouTube channel!

 In this months posts, we will be covering all aspects of cleaning, with some fabulous quick cleaning tips and easy cleaning hacks to get your home super sparkly and smelling fresh, especially if you are cleaning in a hurry.

-If you need to supercharge your motivation to clean read how here
+If you need to supercharge your motivation to clean when you’re overwhelmed by housework read how here.